-"As in [? into] Adam [Urdu, Adme Mankind, Collectivity] all men [individuals] die, so in Christ [Individual Consciousness and responsibility] all Men [Individuals] are made Alive."
+"As in [? into] Adam [Urdu, Adme Mankind, Collectivity] all men [Individuals] die, so in Christ [Individual Consciousness and responsibility] all Men [Individuals] are made Alive."

 The idea that a corporation, State or otherwise, can be held responsible has been proved to be a mere abstraction.
-"The Power of the Central Government has increased, is increasing and ought to be diminished."
+"The Power of the Central Government has increased, is increasing and ought to be diminished".
 It is therefore inexpedient that land should be held other than by individuals who can sue, and be sued.
-Any Government Department or Public Body requiring the use of land in peace-time to acquire it through a nominated individual whose responsibility will be identical with that of any other landowner.
+Any Government Department or Public Body requiring the use of land in peace time to acquire it through a nominated individual whose responsibility will be identical with that of any other landowner.

 Central Government is merely a disguised military organisation, the power of which grows with what it feeds upon.
-If, as is now freely advertised in quarters which arrange the present war, a third World War is inevitable, we must have a strong Central Government.
-The Land question with all others need not detain us.
+If, as is now freely advertised in quarters which arranged the present war, a third World War is inevitable, we must have a strong Central Government.
+The Land Question with all others need not detain us.

-But if we are to escape final destruction, then the firm drastic, and early elimination of land administration from Whitehall, or through disguised Trusts, Commissions, and other Corporations interlocked with Whitehall, is primary.
-Stripped of all the abstractions, "rights," moralities, and other complications which make any problem permanently insoluble, I do not believe that the land question is unduly difficult.
+But if we are to escape final destruction, then the firm, drastic and early elimination of land administration from Whitehall, or through disguised Trusts, Commissions or other Corporations interlocked with Whitehall, is primary.

+Stripped of all the abstractions, 'rights', moralities and other complications which make any problem permanently insoluble, I do not believe that the land question is unduly difficult.
 I should say that the essentials of the solution are:

 - (1) Absolute security of tenure for life, including complete abolition of land taxation of every description.
-The imposition of a land tax shall be ultra vires. - (2) Abolition of land sales between individuals as of right.
-Registration of sale to take place five years after payment of purchase price, on petition by purchaser supported by six adjacent neighbours, who are landowners. - (3) County Council Authority to be obliged to purchase at valuation (see 6 infra) all land offered for sale, and to advertise for re-sale only to approved purchasers who must obtain support of six adjacent landowners. - (4) No State or Public Body to hold land for which a properly supported application from a private individual is made at the valuation price. - (5) Where a legatee is non-resident on land which he inherits, he shall be given twelve months to take up the occupation of it.
+The imposition of a land tax shall be untra vires. - (2) Abolition of land sales between individuals as of right.
+Registration of sale to take place five years after payment of purchase price, on petition by purchaser supported by six adjacent neighbours who are landowners. - (3) County Council Authority to be obliged to purchase at valuation (see (6) below) all land offered for sale, and to advertise for re-sale only to approved purchasers who must obtain support of six adjacent landowners. - (4) No State of Public Body to hold land for which a properly supported application from a private individual is made at the valuation price. - (5) Where a legatee is non-resident on land which he inherits, he shall be given twelve months to take up the occupation of it.
 If he decides to reside, his title shall be confirmed after five years.
-If not, his land shall be acquired by the County Authority for re-sale as in (3) supra. - (6) All land to be classed as A, Amenity Land.
-B, Agricultural Land.
-C, Industrial Land.
-All land titles shall restrict the land to which title is given, to the class in which it was placed on the grant of first title.
-No change of Class shall be permitted without the offer of sale as in (3) supra. - (7) The initial valuation of land to be that shown in the last conveyance as consideration.
+If not, his land shall be acquired by the County Authority for re-sale as in (3) above. - (6) All land to be classed as 'A', Amenity Land; 'B', Agricultural Land; or 'C', Industrial Land.
+All land titles shall restrict the land to which title is given to the class in which it was placed on the grant of the first title.
+No change of Class shall be permitted without the offer of sale as in (3) above. - (7) The initial valuation of land to be that shown in the last conveyance as consideration.
 Every five years, a landowner shall be entitled to make a claim, properly substantiated by accounts, in which his own activities shall be included as manager, for increased value.
-On the admission of this claim by a properly constituted County Authority against whose adverse decision appeal to a Committee appointed by the Land Agents Society shall lie, seventy-five per cent. of the cost of this increased value shall be refunded to the landowner in County Bonds bearing interest at three per cent., and twenty per cent. of the increased valuation shall be added to the transfer value of the land.
+On the admission of this claim by a properly constituted County Authority against whose adverse decision appeal to a Committee appointed by the Land Agents Society shall lie, seventy five percent of the cost of this increased value shall be refunded to the landowner in County Bonds bearing interest at three percent, and twenty percent of the increased valuation shall be added to the transfer valuation of the land.